cd../blog

 Utilities occupy a tightly supervised, slow-moving corner of the market.

 Their ability to raise prices is controlled by regulators.
-Their investment plans are often laid out years in advance.
+Investment plans are laid out years in advance.
 M&A is relatively rare and heavily scrutinized.
-So 8‑Ks tend to show up for:
+So 8-Ks show up for:

 • Earnings releases